-Job Corps will provide your transportation to and from home for your initial trip to the center, during the winter and summer breaks, and returning to your home when you leave the program.
+Job Corps will provide your transportation to and from home for your initial trip to the center and returning to your home when you leave the program.
 Any other trips home must be arranged and paid for by the student.

 Yes.
 Your parents or guardians are invited to visit you at the center.
 Please have them contact the center in advance of their visit.

 The length of time for every student is different and depends mostly on the criteria/credentials students entered the program with(high school diploma/high school equivalency credential) and the credentials the student hopes to leave with(multiple training area completions, Advanced Training, etc.).
 The most successful students stay in the program for at least 18 months.

 Job Corps graduates either enter the workforce or an apprenticeship, go on to higher education, or join the military.